fleek-network/fleek-network-docs/docs/node/install.md

 To participate in the [alpha Testnet](/docs/roadmap), you have to through the onboarding process.
 Make sure you request access by following the [onboarding instructions](/docs/node/testnet-onboarding).
 If you fail to enable your node for testnet, it'll not run!
 :::

 To start the node, you should execute the sub-command `run`.
-Noteworthy that while it launches the node, you're recommended to setup a systemd service to run it for a long period.
+Noteworthy that while it launches the node, you're recommended to set up a systemd service to run it for a long period.

 ```sh
 lgtn run